- The latest research on ADHD and how to treat it

 If it turns out that your child does need to be medicated, educate yourself well about the side effects, both immediate and after long term use, and be very conservative as to the dosage.
 The dosage strength should be just enough for it to be effective–nothing more, nothing less.
 I would be conservative in the use of ANY medications.

 As with any condition as the parent, you are always left to make the tough choices, and whatever you do, someone somewhere will have their own opinion.
-There are lots of alternative therapies out there promising the world, and I am sure they work for some, but for me, if it wasn’t backed by clinical research I wouldn’t touch it.
+There are lots of alternative medicine for ADHD and therapies out there promising the world, and I am sure they work for some, but for me, if it wasn’t backed by clinical research I wouldn’t touch it.

 I remember, clearly grappling with the decision to medicate or not with our son’s doctor, when he very bluntly asked me what I would do if he had diabetes.
-Of course I would, so why would I not medicate for any other condition?
+Of course, I would, so why would I not medicate for any other condition?
 Medication is not forever, or for everyone.
-If it doesn’t work for your child there is nothing to stop you making a considered decision to remove it from your treatment plan.
+If any medicine for kids with ADHD doesn’t work for your child there is nothing to stop you from making a considered decision to remove it from your treatment plan.
 You are in control and so very capable of making the right decision for your child.

-Choosing the right medication can be a challenge (Amanda Whittington)
+Choosing the right medicine for ADHD can be a challenge

 Are you struggling with whether or not to medicate your child for ADHD?
 I have been in that position, and there is no easy answer for any child.
 Your pediatrician may be able to get your child started on trials of milder medications, but stronger medications need to be discussed with and prescribed by someone who specializes in these types of medication for children, such as a child psychiatrist.